 THE RELATIONSHIP BETWEEN SEAL AND SHARK IS NOT ALWAYS THIS VIOLENT

-In most cases the seal will survive the approach from a White shark and if the shark misses the seal first time around, then the chances of survival of the seal becomes more and more likely.
+In most cases, the seal will survive the approach from a White shark and if the shark misses the seal the first time around, then the chances of survival of the seal become more and more likely.
 The shark has the speed and the element of surprise however the seal has the cunning and the agility once the shark has been spotted.
 This is a duel that has been played out for thousands of years and just as the shark has evolved to successfully be capable of catching a seal, the seal has become equally adapted and evolved to avoid becoming prey to a shark.

 The relationship between seal and shark is also not always this violent.
 In most cases, the animals live together harmoniously.
 The sharks do not swim around devouring every single seal they see.
 That would be like us walking down the street and devouring every item of food we come across.
-When a shark is hungry, they eat a seal and likewise, when a seal is hungry, it eats a fish.
+When a shark is hungry, they eat a seal, and likewise, when a seal is hungry, it eats a fish.
 Just like the lions don’t chase every single living animal they come across on the plains of Africa!

-On rare occasions we will get a seal to the boat during cage diving and this makes for some fascinating interactions.
+On rare occasions, we will get a seal to the boat during cage diving, which makes for some fascinating interactions.
 The seal (as long as he has his wits about him and the water is clear) will often have the upper hand and will mob, bite and harass the shark.
 The shark knows he has no chance and in many cases will actually be chased away!
 For most of our guests so accustomed to seeing seals getting devoured every two seconds on TV this interaction is the complete opposite of what they thought about these tough little shark bullies!
 I have even seen seals blowing bubbles in the faces of sharks to spook them away and a handful of times during cage diving, have ended up with the seal inside the cage with him in complete control of the environment and the situation he has found himself in!